The 5 Best Day Hikes in Southern Utah’s National Parks

 Find the Needles District trail maps including Chesler Park Loop from the NPS here

-Arches National Park is one of the most visited national parks in America, with over 2,000 naturally occurring stone arches peppering the desert landscape.
-Delicate Arch, the park’s most remarkable feature, is one of the most famous natural stone arches in the world.
-I hiked out here because if you’re in Arches, you kind of have to.
+Arches National Park is one of the most visited national parks in America, and partly because of its popularity, this was the first park I went to in Utah.
+Rounding out the park are over 2,000 naturally occurring stone arches across the desert landscape.
+There are many remarkable features, but Delicate Arch has to be one of the most famous natural stone arches in the world.
+I hiked out here because if you’re in Arches, you kind of have to — like backpacking in Big Sur when you’re in California.
 With nearly 50’ of vertical, open space and standing over 30’ wide, Delicate Arch is the tallest freestanding arch in the park.
 There are plenty of hikes and trails that avoid the crowds in Arches, but seeing Delicate Arch for yourself is awe-inspiring, even if you’re surrounded by fellow hikers.

 How long does it take to hike to Delicate Arch?

+My hiking partner and I took this as a casual stroll during our quick stop in Arches.
 While there are a few viewpoints along the way, reaching the arch is a three-mile round trip with just under 500’ of elevation gain.
 It’s worth the two to three-hour jaunt to see this incredible feature up close, rather than from the viewpoints farther back.
+If you bring water, it’s doable for many people and families.

 How difficult is the Delicate Arch Hike?